TritonDataCenter/rfd/rfd/0156/README.md

 ## Planned Testing

-Verify ability to create SmartOS ISO images
+Verify ability to create SmartOS ISO images (as non-root)

-Verify ability to create SmartOS USB images
+Verify ability to create SmartOS USB images (as non-root)

 Verify SmartOS boots with new USB image in legacy BIOS boot mode